About the Newspaper Collection

 Free Digital Access

 A freely accessible website that hosts historic newspapers (1860-1922) from across the United States for noncommercial, educational, and research purposes.
-The Minnesota Historical Society's Minnesota Digital Newspaper Project is providing Minnesota newspaper titles for Chronicling America as part of the National Digital Newspaper Program (NDNP).
+From 2007 to 2014, the Minnesota Historical Society contributed digitized Minnesota newspaper pages to Chronicling America as part of the National Digital Newspaper Program (NDNP).
+There are currently 38 historic Minnesota newspaper titles published between 1858 and 1922 available with keyword search capabilities.

 Minnesota Digital Newspaper Hub